CppMicroServices/CppMicroServices/framework/doc/doxygen/examples/MicroServices_Example7.md

 \snippet spellcheckclient/Activator.cpp Activator

-After running the `FrameworkExamplesDriver` program use the `s` command to make sure that only the bundles from Example 2, Example 2b, and Example 6 are started; use the start (`l`) and stop (`u`) commands as appropriate to start and stop the various tutorial bundles, respectively.
+After running the `usFrameworkExamplesDriver` program use the `s` command to make sure that only the bundles from Example 2, Example 2b, and Example 6 are started; use the start (`l`) and stop (`u`) commands as appropriate to start and stop the various tutorial bundles, respectively.
 Now we can start our spell checker client bundle by entering `l spellcheckclient`:

 \verbatim
-CppMicroServices-build> bin/FrameworkExamplesDriver
+CppMicroServices-build> bin/usFrameworkExamplesDriver
 > l
 Starting to listen for service events.
 > l spellcheckservice